 A direct appeal challenges the court decision; whereas, a writ is a petition to enforce fundamental statutory rights as stated in the laws.
 The most common criminal writ is a writ of habeas corpus, which determines if an imprisonment or detention is lawful.
 This type of writ is meant to address barriers that keep a person unlawfully detained; however, it has limitations that are best addressed by an experienced appeals lawyer.

 Writs are legal remedies that are powerful enough to force courts and public officials to act or stop action.
 They can even facilitate the immediate release of an inmate, order new trials and court proceedings, and correct fundamental errors in a case.

 Common Writs are:

+There are time limits for filing writs which depend on whether the writ is statutory or a matter of common law (established by prior cases).
 Statutory writs are controlled by the statutes, or laws, that create them.
 Examples include writs to disqualify a judge or prosecutor or criminal dismissals.
 Each statute defines a deadline, and failure to file it in a timely manner may result in the court denying the petition.
 You may lose the right to have an important issue reviewed if you fail to meet the deadline.

 Common law writs may be issued when courts believe remedies expressly stated by laws have failed.
 Although no absolute deadlines exist for most common law writs, the general rule is to file them no later than 60 days after giving notice that you are challenging an order.
 If there is unreasonable delay, a common law writ may be dismissed as well.